othmen0986/3B11-Zid-Othmen/README.md

 # 3B11-Zid-Othmen
-this websit can creat profetional CVs
+this websit can creat Professional CVs